 Course Course Description Credit Hrs.
 Contact Hrs. supervised experience required in field placement.
 Prerequisites: Completion of PSYC 5790/431 or COUN 5790; accepted as a candidate for clinical courses and written application during semester prior to enrollment.
 Admission to the master's degree program.
-COUN 5990 INTERNSHIP IN SCHOOL COUNSELING (3-6) Supervised field placement in a school setting (K-12).
+COUN 5990 INTERNSHIP IN SCHOOL COUNSELING (3-6) 3 3 Supervised field placement in a school setting (K-12).
 May be taken for three credit hours indicating 300 hours of experience or six credit hours indicating 600 hours of experience.
 May be taken twice for three credit hours or once for six credit hours of internship.
 Prerequisites: Completion of all required 400-level courses, passing the Illinois Type 73 Certification Examination in School Counseling, and written application submitted by appropriate deadline.
 Admission to the master's degree program or The Type 73 Endorsement in School Counseling Certificate Program.
-3 3 COUN 5991 INTERNSHIP IN COMMUNITY COUNSELING (3-6) Supervised field placement in a community setting.
-May be taken for three credit hours requiring 300 hours of experience or six credit hours requiring 600 hours of experience.
-May be taken twice for three credit hours or once for six credit hours to fulfill the required six credit hours of internship.
+COUN 5991 INTERNSHIP IN COMMUNITY COUNSELING (3-9) 3 3 Supervised field placement in a community setting.
+May be taken for three credit hours requiring 300 hours of experience, 4.5 credit hours requiring 450 hours of experience or six credit hours requiring 600 hours of experience.
+May be taken three times for three credit hours or other credit hour combinations to total nine credit hours to fulfill the required nine credit hours (and 900 field hours) of internship.
 Prerequisite: Completion of all required 400-level courses and written application submitted by appropriate deadline.
 Admission to the master's degree program.
-3 3 COUN 5992 THESIS IN GUIDANCE AND COUNSELING (3-6) Supervised research and thesis in guidance and counseling as approved by the department (May be taken in two semesters with three hours per semester for up to six hours).
+COUN 5992 THESIS IN GUIDANCE AND COUNSELING (3-6) 3 3 Supervised research and thesis in guidance and counseling as approved by the department (May be taken in two semesters with three hours per semester for up to six hours).
 Prerequisites: Completion of all required graduate courses and consent of the department.
 Admission to the master's degree program.
-3 3